Naked Man Orchid Facts

 Naked Man Orchid Distribution, Habitat, and Ecology

 The Naked Man Orchid developed as native to the Mediterranean region.
-The Orchis italica occurs in Portugal, Spain, Italy, Serbia, Greece, the Aegean islands, Turkey, Cyprus, Malta, Syria, Jordan, and also northern Africa.
+The Orchis italica occurs in a large part of that area.
+This includes Portugal, Spain, Italy, Serbia, Greece, the Aegean islands, Turkey, Cyprus, Malta, Syria, Jordan, and also northern Africa.

-It also grows at altitudes of up to 4,300 ft (1,300 m), and typically prefers areas of direct sunlight.
-In addition, the plant will also flourish in a wide range of soil types.
+Additionally, it also grows at altitudes of up to 4,300 ft (1,300 m), and typically prefers areas of direct sunlight.
+In addition, the plant also flourishes quite well in a wide range of soil types.
 This holds true as long as it has adequate drainage.

-The Orchis italica also most commonly appears in fertile meadows or regions of light forests.
-Finally, it typically blooms between the months of March and May and usually grows in large groupings.
+The incredible Orchis italica also most commonly appears in fertile meadows or regions of light forests.
+Finally, this astounding plant typically blooms between the months of March and May and usually grows in large groupings.